**SPRING OPEN HOUSE**

 You may be wondering what makes MACH different from other co-ops?

-Did you know, last June, Pennsylvania passed House Bill 1615, which changes the compulsory school age from ages 8-17 to ages 6-18?
+Did you know in June 2019, Pennsylvania passed House Bill 1615, which changes the compulsory school age from ages 8-17 to ages 6-18?
 Beginning in the 2020/2021 school year, homeschool parents will need to provide an affidavit, compile a portfolio, and have an evaluation done for any child 6 years or older.
 At MACH we provide academic classes for all ages.
 Our classes are on a scheduled rotational basis, so you know your child will receive all the necessary training in science, history, physical education, and in the secondary grades, English Writing & Literature.
 Co-op classes provide this necessary teaching, as well as provide worksheets, projects, etc. to include in the homeschool portfolio.

 Receive teaching of history from K- 6th grade, with a 4th grade emphasis on PA History.